rakaw/cc-jamming/README.md

 https://letsjam.surge.sh

+# JAMMING
+A react.js project that uses the Spotify API to search and create playlists for your spotify account.
+Visit the link above to head to the website

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>